2.744 Lab Safety Rules

 - When using a machine, give it your absolute undivided attention.
 If you are too tired do it later, or find someone else to do it for you.

-- When in doubt, nervous, or unfamiliar, wait until you can have a lab or shop instructor help you.
+- When in doubt, nervous, or unfamiliar, wait until you can have an instructor help you.

 - Keep your work area clean and uncluttered.